50 Things to Do This September in Newfoundland & Labrador – 2026

 45. Centre Hill Wilderness Trail

 For those people who love to hike, the Centre Hill Wilderness Trail is a great 5km fitness trail to the highest point adjacent to the Avalon Peninsula.
-There is a picnic area where you are able to take a break at.
+There is a picnic area where you can take a break.
 This trail is a great place where you can see stunningly beautiful views of Trinity, Conception, Placentia, and Bonavista bays.

 Details